Unlocking the Secrets of Financial Statements

 Investing Cash Flow: Large outflows here might indicate buying assets, which could be good or bad depending on the situation.

-Financing Cash Flow: Shows cash from loans or investments and repayments.
+Financing Cash Flow: This shows cash from loans or investments and repayments.

 A startup founder realized their income statement showed a profit, but cash flow was negative due to slow customer payments.
 This insight led them to tighten credit terms and improve collections.